Ways to Prepare Your Podcast for Growth (Without Burning Out)

 It’s harder to establish boundaries when you’re bigger than when you’re small.
 When you have 50 listeners, saying “I only record on Tuesdays” feels reasonable.
 When you have 5,000 listeners, that same boundary feels like you’re being difficult.

-But you need the boundary at 5,000 more than at 50.
+But you need the boundary more at 5,000 than you did at 50.

 What happens if you don’t?
 Well, growth brings opportunities, and opportunities bring decisions.
 Every guest request, every collaboration pitch, every “can you just…” becomes a decision you have to make in real time.
 Decision fatigue compounds, and you start saying yes to things you shouldn’t because you’re too tired to evaluate them properly.